Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: The correspondence for the quintic three-fold in genus zero

 which (by $H^4=0$) is a solution of the same equation in the variable $q$: $[{D_q}^4-5q\prod_{m=1}^4(5D_q+mz)]f=0$.
 By expanding $I_{\GW}$ in the variable $H$, we obtain the four period integrals spanning the solution space

 This implies Theorem \ref{thm:PF} stated in the introduction. \end{rem}

-\begin{rem} The $I$-functions $I_{\GW}$ and $I_{\RW}$ may be regarded as multivalued functions\footnote{The multivaluedness comes from the factor $q^{H/z}$, which should be read as $\exp(H\log(q)/z)$, and from the fact that $I_{\RW}$ actually depends on the $5$th root $t$ of $t^5$.} in the variables $q$ and $t^5$ (from this point of view, the parameter $H$ should be considered as a complex variable).
+\begin{rem} The $I$-functions $I_{\GW}$ and $I_{\RW}$ may be regarded as multivalued functions\footnote{The multivaluedness comes from the factor $q^{H/z}$, which should be read as $\exp(H\log(q)/z)$.} in the variables $q$ and $t^5$ (from this point of view, the parameter $H$ should be considered as a complex variable).
 In the literature, the function $I_{\GW}$ is regarded as a solution of the Picard--Fuchs equation in the sense that it satisfies the equation up to order $4$ in the variable $H$ and the first four terms of the Taylor expansion yield a basis of the solution space of the differential equation.
 The picture at a neighbourhood of $t=0$ is simpler: the elements of the basis $\omega_k^{\RW},\ k=1,\dots,4$ admit the explicit expression given in Theorem \ref{thm:FJRW-I-funct} and assemble into a regular function in the variable $t$.
 In this respect, Theorem \ref{thm:PF} is the interpretation in terms of enumerative geometry of curves of a well known analytic picture.